nlewis84/nlewis84.github.io/_posts/2021-05-02-bulb_switch_to_postgres_from_sqlite3.markdown

 ---

-As a part of my development journey at Flatiron School, I developed several capstone projects the utilized SQLite3 databases.
+As a part of my development journey at Flatiron School, I designed and built several capstone projects the utilized SQLite3 databases.
 These all worked great for me, but when it came time to get my project up on Heroku I hit a wall!

 You will need to change your database to Postgres if you want to go the Heroku route, and here is how I did it.